-In their study, they found that dispersion in RRM ($\sigma_{rrm}$) at 21 cm and the presence of \mgii absorbers are correlated though only at about 1.7$\sigma$ level, and hence at a lesser confidence level compared to the above studies at the wavelength of 6 cm (though using relatively smaller sample).
+In their study, they found that standard deviation of RRM ($\sigma_{rrm}$) at 21 cm and the presence of \mgii absorbers are correlated though only at about 1.7$\sigma$ level, and hence at a lesser confidence level as compared to the above studies at the wavelength of 6 cm (though using relatively smaller sample).

-As an alternative route to understand the above discrepancy in the correlation of $\sigma_{rrm}$ vis-a-vis \mgii absorbers presence at wavelength of 21 cm and 6 cm, ~\citet[][]{Farnes2014ApJ...795...63F} explored the effect of apparent frequency-dependent observational selection bias.
-This could arise because one may select different source populations, with different morphology and position in relation to the optical counterparts at these high and low radio frequencies observations.
-They used the spectral index as a criterion to split their sample of 599 sources having optical spectra, RM and spectral slope, into flat-spectrum and steep-spectrum subsamples.
-In their analysis, they found that the flat-spectrum sample shows significant (at $\sim$3.5$\sigma$ level) evidence of a correlation between the presence of \mgii absorption and dispersion in RM measurement at $\sim$21 cm, while their steep-spectrum sample shows no such correlation.